pedrogabrielpissarra/lifesearch-project/README.md

 # LifeSearch Web Application

-This is a Flask web application that allows users to search for information about exoplanets, configure habitability weights, and generate detailed reports with graphical visualizations.
+LifeSearch Web is a Flask-based application for analyzing exoplanet habitability.
+It integrates NASA Exoplanet Archive data with the HWC and HZGallery catalogs, and generates detailed reports with visualizations.

 ## Project Structure